The Ultimate OSCP Preparation Guide, UPDATED: 2021

 -You quickly decide to instead attempt to exploit ‘X’ on another box, which doesn’t work so you:

 -That’s stressful and non-methodical.
 Don’t do it.
 Use your time to thoroughly enumerate a system, look for an exploit, and abuse the system.
 If you can’t do it in that two hour period, suck it up, perform the same in-depth enumeration on the next system.
 If you stick to this method, you will exploit the systems.
 You’ll have to be dead-lucky to gather enough points by box-bouncing unless you’re just that good [you’re not, don’t do it]

 3. Forget about tracking your time spent on the exam, outside of the scope of the Time Management system you set for yourself.
 I love what Rana Khalil said on Twitter when she gave OSCP tips.

 “You’ll run out of ideas before you run out of time."

 5. Brute Force?
-Yeah, no. Save that for a hail-mary last effort attempt to exploit a system.
+Yeah, no. Save that for a hail-mary last ditch attempt to exploit a system.
 I don’t know what all of the OSCP machines look like, but I’m fairly positive that Brute Forcing is the loudest and most disruptive exploitation methodology and probably not [I say probably not because I don’t know all of their systems] the route of exploitation that you’ll want to use.

 6. Take notes and screenshots as you go along, I used Greenshot to offload screenshots to my Windows system outside of the Virtual Machine, and to take quick enumeration screenshots to copy and paste within my Joplin notes.
 I think this is the most stressful part for many people, but remember, your time is not limited.
 24 hours is quite a bit of time.
 This was my approach: